dora-team/conversations.dora.dev/svelte/src/assets/README.md

 * How do you know if a feature is valuable to your users?
 * Who is most likely to slow down or block a release?
 What's their motivation?

-**What ideas do you have?** Get creative—the only requirement is that your question is open-ended, to provoke a conversation.
+**What ideas do you have?** Get creative!
+The only requirement is that your question is open-ended, to provoke a conversation.

 ## How to contribute
 This folder contains a file named [questions.txt](https://github.com/dora-team/conversations.dora.dev/blob/main/svelte/src/assets/questions.txt).
 To suggest a question, open a pull request containing changes to that file.